ait-energy/wind.power.potential-BG-HU-RO/README.md

 ## Contact

-gustav.resch and lukas.liebmann both ait.ac.at
+´gustav.resch´ and ´lukas.liebmann´ both ´ait.ac.at´